jobarber/knowledge-base-chatter/README.md

 To run inference on the model in AWS, see the `awsdeployment/deployment.ipynb` notebook.
 The files in AWS deployment need also to be uploaded to the directory of the SageMaker notebook.

-We will except command line arguments soon.
+We will accept command line arguments soon.